phaserjs/phaser/README.md

 * Group.add and Group.addAt would forget to remove the child from the hash of its previous Group if it had a physics body enabled, causing unbounded hash increase (thanks @strawlion @McIntozh #2232)
 * Fixed a really nasty bug in Chrome OS X where a ctrl + click (i.e. simulated right-click) on a trackpad would lock up the Pointer leftButton, causing future clicks to fail.
 This is now handled by way of a mouseout listener on the window object, sadly the only way to force a mouseup in Chrome (thanks @KyleU #2286)
 * ctrl + click is now only considered a right-click if event.buttons = 1, this should allow you to use ctrl as a key modifier on Windows (and any device with a multi-button mouse attached) and still use ctrl + click on OS X / trackpads for a right-click (thanks @yuvalsv #2167)
+* If the Mouse was over a Sprite and you then clicked it, it would dispatch another Over event.
+This is now surpressed if the Over event has already been dispatched previously (thanks @McFarts #2133)
+* InputHandler.pointerOver could fail to return anything in some instances, now always returns a boolean.

 ### Pixi Updates